Borislavsl/AutoCadPluginShowMessage/README.md

 It creates the plugin in %ProgramData%\Autodesk\ApplicationPlugins\ShowMessagePlugin.bundle\ folder and subfolders (by post build events), and starts Autocad.
 ShowMesssagePlugin.dll is automatically executed from %ProgramData%\Autodesk\ApplicationPlugins\ShowMessagePlugin.bundle\Contents\ folder.

-In Add-ins a new panel and three split buttons are created.
+In Add-ins a new panel containing a split button with three command buttons are added.
 Clicking on them, they execute respectively:

 - A command which displays a Windows form.